omahs/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 Since autonomous worlds do not necessarily have a central company driving the evolution of a game, this kind of autonomous action powered via AI and LLMs is an interesting alternative.
 However, since AI is not something that can be run computationally onchain, the AI is often run similarly to a sovereign rollup - as a uni-directional bridge.
 This is not ideal as it means you cannot "close the loop" by having the AI result come back and modify the in-game world.

-Paima is tackling both of these use-cases:
+Paima is tackling both of these use cases:
 - Paima already supports basic deterministic AI integration and you can see an example of this in a proof-of-concept game called [Oracle RPG](https://github.com/dcSpark/paima-ai-text-adventure) where user Stateful NFTs dynamically evolve based on AI computation
-- We hope to expand AI support to allow more complex use-cases such as villages powered by AI agents that hold Stateful NFTs.
+- We hope to expand AI support to allow more complex use cases such as villages powered by AI agents that hold Stateful NFTs.
 This will be done through integration with [Shinkai Network](https://twitter.com/shinkai_network).

 ### P2P layer

-Currently, Paima works by updating the world based off on-chain transactions.
+Currently, Paima works by updating the world based of on-chain transactions.
 However, a P2P layer between players could improve the experience.

 Notably,
 1. Currently, the game tick rate to that of the underlying chain (1~2 seconds on many L1s/L2s).
 In the future, we will build a way to connect Paima games to a P2P layer so that transactions can be broadcast between users faster than it takes for the txs to appear on-chain, allowing for a faster experience assuming players have honestly submitted their transactions (optimistic updates).